 As the world around us evolves, businesses have a growing need to adapt to what’s going on around them.
 Additionally, there is a greater urgency for rapid change to keep up with the speed at which technology advances.
-Therefore a Business Analyst’s role is becoming increasingly more necessary to businesses.
+Therefore a Business Analyst’s role is becoming increasingly more necessary to businesses, particularly in IT.

 What Does A Business Analyst Do?